dmbarbour/wikilon/docs/ApplicationModel.md

 Representation of these attributes is ad-hoc, subject to de-facto standardization.
 We could add tag fields on a dictionary object.
 Or we might model general policies under `META.GC`... which might be sensitive to tag fields.
 Whatever.

-## Dictionary Communication
+## Dictionary Passing or Synchronization

 The Awelon dictionary makes a powerful communication primitive.
 Consider a dictionary-passing message model.
-We'd send a `(message, dictionary)` pair, where our message is a short snippet of code (potentially a single word) and our dictionary contains the entire vocabulary to interpret and use that message.
+We'd send a `(message, dictionary)` pair, where our message is a short snippet of code (potentially a single word) and our dictionary contains the necessary vocabulary to interpret and use that message.

-This is feasible because we don't need to send the full dictionary with every message.
-Awelon's already set up using secure hash patching to represent dictionaries.
-Thus, sending a secure hash is sufficient.
-The dictionary would be downloaded once and cached by the recipient.
-The cost of download could be amortized across many messages.
-It is possible the dictionary, or the bulk of it, is some de-facto standard used by many services and agents, and may thus be amortized across hundreds or thousands of users.

-Besides message passing, dictionaries can be used with the publish-subscribe pattern.
-A subscriber would continuously synchronize a dictionary and maintain views upon it (perhaps according to a work order) while a publisher might continuously provide a dictionary.
-Our publisher should aim to incrementally reuse most of the dictionary, such that subscribers rarely need to download more than than recent changes.
+This is feasible because we don't need to deliver the *full* dictionary with every message.
+A secure hash will do the job.
+Further, it's easy to compile, cache, and reuse the dictionary for many messages.
+Even if some tweaks are needed over time, the provider can ensure that *most* of the dictionary can still be reused.
+Even further, de-facto standardization will result agents sharing most of their patched together vocabularies.
+A newcomer to the sytem will tend to inherit from existing agents.
+Costs are amortized across both messages and agents.

+Besides one-off immutable messages, documents are essentially messages that we maintain over time, and dictionaries can also serve as an effective foundation for publish-subscribe distributions - a publisher providing a whole dictionary, a subscriber synchronizing.

-Awelon supports these patterns via the *Mounted Dictionaries* feature.
-That is, we can directly and efficiently use these patterns via mount per message or a subscription implemented by updating a mount.
-These patterns may also be used externally to a dictionary.
+Awelon supports these patterns via the *Hierarchical Dictionaries* feature.

 ## Application Security

 In an open system, we generally want to control the authority of our agents in terms of which parts of the system they may observe or directly influence.
-Awelon doesn't tackle this problem explicitly, instead leaving it to the effects models - e.g. a work order would need to include relevant authorizations (bearer tokens, signatures, etc.).
-Use of mounted dictionaries is likely to play an important role here, providing a natural boundary for updates and observations and atomic synchronizations.
+Awelon doesn't provide much help here, beyond support for *Hierarchical Dictionaries*, which provide a natural barrier for communication that must be explicitly bridged, and a narrow interface for synchronization.
+Between that and internal purity, we can push most security concerns to the RESTful application models and effects layers.